 “Easier said than done”, I hear you say.
 I get it.

-There a couple of tips and tricks to turn the situation on its head, and get you thinking clearly.
-Try these:
+Here are a couple of tips to turn the situation on its head, and get you thinking clearly:

-- Ask yourself: is it worth it?
+Is it worth it?
 Apart from the time, energy and stress that go into fighting someone on something, you also need to think about the opportunity cost.
 While you’re busy arguing, you’re losing time and money you could be spending on finding new and better customers, innovating in your business or inspiring your team.
-In many cases, instead of wasting that time and money worrying about the past, you can invest it into making money that replaces it (sometimes several times over).
+In many cases, instead of wasting that time and money worrying about the past, you can invest it into making money that replaces it (sometimes several times over)

 Taking things into your own hands